You want to upgrade to a brand new Windows cloud server. It’s going to increase efficiency and improve margins at your business. What could go wrong?

 When choosing a Windows cloud hosting vendor, the first thing you need to do is determine your business needs.
 After all, how are you to know if a vendor is right for you if you have no criteria to measure with?

-Once you’ve outlined your must-haves and you can’t live without, it’s time to start researching the offerings out there.
+Once you’ve outlined your must-haves and you can’t live without them, it’s time to start researching the offerings out there.

 Financially, any vendor you work with should be stable, healthy, and backed by investors.
 If a vendor doesn’t have sufficient capital to do the things they promise, they will mark them off your list.